feiglab/ProteinStructureEmbedding/README.md

 ### Graph Neural Network-Based Prediction

 This project leverages **Graph Neural Networks (GNNs)** to accelerate the computational prediction of protein properties.
 Our model, the `Global Structure Embedding Network (GSnet)`, is adept at predicting a variety of physicochemical properties from three-dimensional protein structures.
 Moreover, the application of **transfer learning** allows these models to utilize previously learned representations (_i.e._, embeddings) in new prediction tasks, even with limited specific training data.
-A notable feature of `GSnet`, and the related `aLCnet`, is their ability to deliver rapid and accurate predictions of experimental p_Ka_ values, achieved by pretraining on related properties and simulated p_Ka_ values, respectively.
+A notable feature of `GSnet`, and the related `aLCnet`, is their ability to deliver rapid and accurate predictions of experimental pKa values, achieved by pretraining on related properties and simulated pKa values, respectively.

 Properties that these models can predict include: